Skip navigation

 You will be encouraged to work independently, as well as with peers and colleagues, to develop team-working, negotiation, communication and organisational skills.

 You will spend an equal amount of time in blocks of theory and clinical practice.
-The theoretical element of the course is delivered through an exciting range of teaching and learning approaches; including online and face-to-face lectures, group tutorials, one-to-one learning opportunities, classroom activities, practical skills, simulation-based learning, online and guided independent study.
+The theoretical element of the course is delivered through a range of teaching and learning approaches, including online and face-to-face lectures, group tutorials, one-to-one learning opportunities, classroom activities, practical skills, simulation-based learning, and online and guided independent study.

 The University's learning platform, UWLFlex, has been developed to provide you with a personalised and supported learning experience.
 You will also keep an online portfolio to record and track your progress throughout the course.